VDOT News - Northern Virginia

 Provide Input for Route 50 Study in Falls Church

 Public info meeting Oct.
 21 at Falls Church High School; Take online survey through Oct.
 31

 Eastbound Route 50 AM peak traffic approaching Allen Street

 FALLS CHURCH – The Virginia Department of Transportation is holding a public information meeting Monday, Oct.
 21 on a study of potential safety and operational improvements for three miles of Route 50 (Arlington Boulevard) between Jaguar Trail and Wilson Boulevard (Route 613).
-Residents and travelers are also asked to provide input through an online survey that is open through Oct.
-31.

 The study is being completed through the Strategically Targeted Affordable Roadway Solutions (STARS) program, which aims to identify cost-effective measures intended to improve safety and reduce congestion.